Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 This reflects the [Clean Architecture](https://troutsblog.com/blog/clean-architecture) design pattern.

+After the ipfs-coord library is instantiated, it will have properties `useCases`, `controllers`, and `adapters` that have methods corresponding to the descriptions in this document.
+Apps can exercise the features of the ipfs-coord library through this object-oriented structure.

 ## Configuration

 When instantiating the ipfs-coord library, the following configuration inputs can be passed to its constructor via an object with the properties indicated below.
 Be sure to check out the [examples directory](../examples) for examples on how to instantiate the library with different configurations.